yairgil/Docker-Provider/otelcollector/deploy/README.md

      - Certificate Name (for each of the account's Pfx certificate that you uploaded to KeyVault in this step)

 #### Step 3 : Provide access to KeyVault using service principal
   Prometheus-collector will need a service principal and secret to access key vault and pull the certificate(s) to use for ingesting metrics into MDM account(s).
-For this purpose, you will need to create/use a service principal and do the following
+For this purpose, you will need to create/use a service principal and do the following -
      - 3.1) Create a new service principal & secret (or) use an existing service principal with its secret
      - 3.2) For the KeyVault resource, grant 'Key Vault Secrets User' built-in role for your service principal (from step 3.1)
      - 3.3) Copy the service principal app/clientid & its secret
-     - 3.4) Create a kubernetes secret in your cluster for the above service principal and its secret (step 3.3 above)
+     - 3.4) Create a kubernetes secret in your cluster for the above service principal and its secret (from step 3.3 above)
         ```
         kubectl create secret generic akv-creds --from-literal clientid="<service_principal_client_id>" --from-literal clientsecret="<service_principal_client_secret>" -n=kube-system
         ```